-Where FT students have attended their course in an academic year for longer than 30 weeks and 3 days, they may be eligible for extra weeks loan (also referred to as "additional weeks loan").
+Where FT students have attended their course in an academic year for longer than 30 weeks and 3 days, they may be eligible for extra weeks loan.
 The amount of extra weeks loan is added to the main student loan and paid in three instalments of 33%, 33% and 34%.
 Students are only eligible for the extra weeks loan when they have attended for at least 30 weeks and 3 days.